jrouly/pre-commit-hooks/README.md

 [plugin](https://plugins.jetbrains.com/plugin/8236-scalafmt).
 It is recommended to use this plugin to allow Intellij to format your code while you are working.

-When the pre-commit hooks runs [our script](pre_commit_hooks/scalafmt.sh) will copy the configuration to `/.scalafmt.conf` (overwriting the file if it exists).
+When the [`scalafmt` pre-commit hooks runs](pre_commit_hooks/scalafmt.py), it will copy the configuration to `/.scalafmt.conf` (overwriting the file if it exists).
 This is where the Intellij plugin expects the configuration file.
 Copying and overwriting ensures intellij and pre-commit are both formatting files the same way.

+Note: this file will not be created if you specify `--no-copy-conf`, and its file name can be modified using `--generated-conf-name`.

 ## scalariform